MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-07-Tutorial-3D-step7.md

 Up to now, we only support basic shapes for collision detection such as boxes, spheres, cylinders and capsules.
 What if we need a more complex shape?
 It is time to add a generic mesh shape where we will construct the collision geometry from the mesh of the ModelInstance.

-We're going to use a new GLTF file for this section and while we're at it let's use a settings variable for the file name.
+We're going to use a new glTF file for this section and while we're at it let's use a settings variable for the file name instead of hard coding it in `GameScreen`:

 Add the following to Settings: